derpicated/dynamic_network_of_speakers/docs/README.md

 Most of the documentation is written in LaTeX.
 The supplied makefile can generate a PDF from these files.

 ### Dependencies
+The client uses a couple of tools:
+- pulseaudio
+- pactl
+- ogg123

 To make the documentation from the LaTeX source files, a list of dependencies are needed.
 To install these dependencies, run the `install_latex.sh` script in this folder.

 ## Compilation